-We’ve met a lot of people who are on vacation in Glacier National Park, and across the board everyone is looking for the best short hikes to do.
-Short hikes are perfect for a half day adventure or as a little something to do on rest days in between bigger hikes.
+We’ve met a lot of people who are on vacation in Glacier National Park.
+And across the board everyone is looking for the best short hikes to do.
+Short hikes are perfect for a half day adventure, or as a little something to do on rest days in between bigger hikes.

 Each of these 3 hikes begins from the Going to the Sun Road which is the main route through Glacier.
 I’m listing them here in the order they come on your journey through the Going to the Sun Road, starting from the west entrance of the park.

 If you enter the park through the west entrance, the first of the 3 hikes you’ll come to is Avalanche Lake, (see below photo).
 The Avalanche Lake trail starts with the Trail of the Cedars which is a 1 mile boardwalk and paved trail.

-From there the Avalanche Trail takes off and you hike along the creek and through sun dappled woods for another 2 miles until you reach the lake.
+From there the Avalanche Lake Trail takes off, and you hike along the creek and through sun dappled woods.
+After about 2 miles until you reach the lake.
 The Avalanche Lake hike is 5 miles roundtrip with around 500 feet of elevation gain.

 This photo of Avalanche Lake was taken in May, and by mid-June to July the snow has almost always disappeared.
 I’ve been to Avalanche Lake more times than I can count, and I’ve always enjoyed the trip no matter what the season is!

 The 2nd of the 3 hikes you’ll come to is Hidden Lake Overlook which takes off from the Logan’s Pass visitor’s center.
 It’s about 2.7 miles roundtrip with 540 feet of elevation gain.
 I’ve also been on this hike more times than I can count in all seasons, and it’s unbelievable every time!

 This hike is also one of my favorites to do as soon as they open the road (which is usually the end of June to early July).
 You’ll find several feet of snow still on the ground so be prepared if you’re coming early in the season.

 From this hike, you’ll have wonderful views looking out towards the St. Mary’s valley with miles of peaks everywhere you look!

 And it was a great half day hike with little waterfalls all the way up the trail, and the 2 major waterfalls as well!
 St. Mary’s falls is pictured above and Virginia Falls is pictured below.

-Each of these hikes is great in their own way and worth doing depending on what area you’re in at the time.
+Each of these hikes is great in their own way, and worth doing depending on what area you’re in at the time.
 Overall I’d have to give first place to Hidden Lake Overlook for the sheer amount of amazing views, it’s really just views all the way there and all the way back!